Transgender Woman’s Quest For Surgery Is Threatened By Trump Administration Healthcare Rollbacks

 — NPR (@NPR) July 26, 2018

-As private insurance didn’t pitch in as planned, and although the university made an effort to help in exchange for exposure for their medical program, Vetens was going to be out-of-pocket a sizable amount of money to cover the expenses no one was picking up, in part because no one seemed to know how much any of this would cost according to KHN News, who characterized the billing fiasco as a “bait and switch.”
+As private insurance didn’t pitch in as planned, and although the university made an effort to help in exchange for exposure for their medical program, Vetens was going to be out-of-pocket a sizable amount of money to cover the expenses no one was picking up, in part because no one seemed to know how much any of this would cost, according to KHN News, who characterized the billing fiasco as a “bait and switch.”
 After telling Vetens that she was covered financially prior to the surgery, the bills came rolling in.
 Abby Abongwa, a hospital billing official, said they made a mistake.

 “That was not supposed to happen.
 That was an error.
 That was absolutely an error on our part.”

-Despite all the roadblocks in her way, Vetens did eventually get everything cleared up and states she is happy and doing well, as reported by NPR,
+Despite all the roadblocks in her way, Vetens did eventually get everything cleared up and states she is happy and doing well, as reported by NPR.